ParthR2302/Java/src/OOPS/Java_OOPS.md

 Polymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance.

 Parent class is Animal which has a method named animalSound().
-Sub classes can be Dob, Cat, Pig.
+Sub classes can be Dog, Cat, Pig.
 They can have their own animalSound() methods.

 ## Inner Class: